USEPA/USEEIO_API/doc/data_format.md

 A related `A_d` matrix will provide direct sector inputs per dollar output that are only from the US.

-The satellite matrix `B` is an `elementary flow x sector` matrix and contains in each column `i` the amounts of emissions and resources - given in the reference units of the respective elementary flows - that are directly related to 1 USD output from sector `i`:
+The satellite matrix `B` is a `flow x sector` matrix and contains in each column `i` the amounts of emissions, resources,and wastes - given in the reference units of the respective flows per 1 USD output from sector `i`:

 ```
        sectors